Greenstand/Greenstand-Overview/TEAM.md

     * End to End test for microservices: wallet api, reporting api and so on.
     * Load test for our microservices: query api, contract api and so on.

+## DBA (Database Administrator) or Consultant

+- Position status: open

+- Position responsibility:

+  We need DBA to maintain our database, including:
+    * Reivew our database design and do analysis to give advise.
+    * Performance tuning and troubleshooting.

+## oAuth and Keycloak expert

+- Position status: open

+- Position responsibility:

+  We need an person who is familiar with oAuth and Keycloak to help us to design the user, auth system for us and guide us to implement it.

 # Support Teams